tanvir-git/odoo-documentation/content/applications/sales/point_of_sale/payment_methods/terminals/ingenico.rst

 Connect an IoT Box
 ------------------

-Connecting an Ingenico Payment Terminal to Odoo is a feature that requires an IoT Box.
+Connecting an Ingenico Payment Terminal to CoquiAPPs is a feature that requires an IoT Box.
 For more information on how to connect an IoT Box to your database, please refer to the :doc:`IoT documentation </applications/productivity/iot/config/connect>`.